ro-sanda/Z--explorer-2.0/README.md

 - `sim_card_4.dat`->  *ss* &rarr; *Z'*
 - `sim_card_5.dat`->  *bb* &rarr; *Z'*

-These simulations are combined with the incard data to calculate σpred for visible channels.
+These simulations are combined with the incard data to calculate σ<sub>pred</sub> for visible channels.